Ryan Oishi

 the harrowing escape,

-transforming into a fearful humuhumunukunukuapuaʻa.
+transformed into a god-fearing humuhumunukunukuapuaʻa.

 It was during this Blue Period